 Often the first target for physical violence in the home is the family dog or cat.
 The second target is the partner or child.

-We know that the perpetrators of domestic violence also often control their victims by threatening, torturing, or killing the victim’s animals - in 2016, Victoria’s Royal Commission into Family Violence included many shocking stories from domestic violence victims who had witnessed partners and parents abuse and even kill companion animals.
+Perpetrators of domestic violence also often control their victims by threatening, torturing, or killing the victim’s animals - in fact, up to 70% of domestic and family violence victims also report abuse of a companion animal.

 These animals suffer extreme trauma and sometimes death at the hands of an abuser, with the damaging emotional and psychological affects of domestic violence lasting long after the violence has stopped.